-Bosnia: Electricity exports and regional cross border relay9.
-January 2015. / SEE Energy News
+Bosnia: Electricity exports and regional cross border relay, SEE Energy News

 The electricity deficit, the unused resources and the lack of investments in infrastructure is the shortest description of the state within the energy sector in the countries of the region.
 Whereas the electricity consumption grows, and all projections indicate towards the trend of a further increase, no new power plants have been built for more than two decades, which is a problem that will soon come onto the agenda so as to reduce the import dependence.